 1. Answer your why.

-Where is your heart?
+Where is my heart?

-What is your purpose?
+What is my purpose?

-What is your vision for the trip?
+What is my vision for the trip?

-What is your desired outcome?
+What is my desired outcome?

 When you get clear on your why, you can be intentional about how you spend your time on your trip.
-If your “why” is to gain more experience in the medical field, that will be your focus.
+If your why is to gain more experience in the medical field, that will be your focus.
 If your vision is to have opportunities to share Jesus with those who aren’t able to hear until their physical needs are met, then that will be your purpose and every action you take will be centered around it.
 Define your why so that your trip can have a clear, focused intention and you can walk away knowing that you gave it your all.